9 Best Keto Breakfast Ideas Without Eggs for Diabetes

 Advantages to Blood Sugar: The monounsaturated avocado fats help to reduce insulin resistance.
 This can assist in stabilizing blood sugar levels.
 Cucumbers are low on carbs and hydrating, while olive oil contains healthy fats that are heart-healthy.

-3. Coconut Yogurt with Berries and Flaxseeds
+3. Greek Yogurt with Nuts & Berries

 5. Almond Flour Pancakes